 Although The Beacon has seen a lot of changes in its 80 years in circulation, some things have remained the same.
 One constant was the reminder to students about the effects of alcohol.
 The Beacon has also advised students about ways to deal with stress and resources at the Health Center.

 According to Antonelli, another aspect of the paper that has not changed is the emphasis on student and faculty achievement.

 “The Beacon always paid adequate attention to the good of what students were doing,” Antonelli said.
 “They gave affirmation, confirmation, and support to individual students or teams who were showing excellence and from that point of view, they were showing what is possible to everyone else."

-To hear stories from alumni who worked at The Beacon over the years, click here.
+To hear stories from alumni who worked at The Beacon in the "old days," click here.